 Two contrasting London fashion houses showed off their winter creations yesterday (Wednesday).
 Both Christian Dior?

-Two contrasting London fashion houses showed off their winter creations yesterday (Wednesday).
+Background: Two contrasting London fashion houses showed off their winter creations yesterday (Wednesday).
 Both Christian Dior and Hartnell showed a predilection for tartans this season, but the man who really went overboard for Highland fashions was designer John Langberg at Dior.
 His collection included Bonnie Prince Charlie capes, wrap-over plaid skirts, all topped off with large feather-trimmed Tam o'Shanter - style hats.

 Hartnell, the Royal Couturier, despite a penchant for wool dresses in tartan or tweed, remains faithful to the elegant designs associated with his collections.
 Skirts and coats have narrow-fitting bodies and gently flared skirts.